DanThomp507/recipes/README.md

 ## Time Spent on App

 I'd say I spent somewhere between 3-4 hours building this.
-Most of that time was debating best approaches for making sure Redux state was persistent.
+A chunk of that time was spent refactoring some of my Redux code, as I wanted to ensure that my state management was as clean as possible.
+It didn't take too long to build out the UI components and set everything else up, though.

 ## Issues Encountered